FAQs

 Our teachers have CELTA (Certificate in English Language Training to Speakers of Other Languages) qualifications as well as Young Learner teaching qualifications.

 The CEFR is the Common European Framework of Reference for Languages, which was developed to provide a common basis for the explicit description of objectives, content and methods in second/foreign language education.
 All of the programmes at ICE are aligned to this scale, we run classes from A2 to C1.
-For more information on the CEFR please click here.

 Yes, our programme is aligned to the CEFR and our focus is on communicative competence in real-life, everyday situations.